fredo1977/Election_Analysis_Martinez/README.md

  Software: Python 3.6.1, Visual Studion Code 1.39.2

  ## Summary:
   The analysis of the election show the following:
-  --There were 369,711 votes cast in the election
+  -There were 369,711 votes cast in the election
 -The candidates were:
    -Charles Casper Stockam
    -Diana DeGette